Paul O'Neill (racing driver): Tech-Speed (2009–2011)

 O'Neill driving the Tech-Speed Motorsport Honda Integra at Oulton Park during the 2010 British Touring Car Championship season.

 O'Neill driving the Tech-Speed Motorsport Chevrolet Cruze at Brands Hatch during the 2011 British Touring Car Championship season.

 O'Neill returned to Tech-Speed for the 2009 British Touring Car Championship season, partnering Martyn Bell in a two-car team.
 He scored a third place at Snetterton, and as of round seven at Knockhill he had scored points in 11 successive races.
-He was placed 10th in the Drivers Championship.
+He was placed tenth in the drivers championship.

 O'Neill remained with Tech-Speed for the 2010 & 2011 seasons, now joined by John George.
-He finished 9th (2010) and 10th (2011) claiming 5 podiums.
+He finished ninth (2010) and tenth (2011) claiming five podiums.

 Speedworks Motorsport (2012)

-He was without a regular drive at the start of the 2012 season, but drove the Speedworks Motorsport Toyota Avensis at Croft and Knockhill, deputising for the team's regular driver Tony Hughes, who was unable to take part due to his business commitments.
+O'Neill was without a regular drive at the start of the 2012 season, but drove the Speedworks Motorsport Toyota Avensis at Croft and Knockhill, deputising for the team's regular driver Tony Hughes, who was unable to take part due to his business commitments.
 He was unable to secure the finances required to stay with the team for 2013.